William F. Lede Park

-You'll also find an outdoor fitness area, playgrounds, picnic areas, an an off-leash dog park and, for winter fun, a toboggan hill.
+You'll also find an outdoor fitness area, playgrounds, picnic areas, and an off-leash dog park.
 The various trails in William F. Lede Park are popular with runners, rollerbladers, and connect to the Stone Barn & Cultural Village.

 Telford Lake is right next door, bringing opportunities for canoeing, kayaking and bird-watching.